Welcome to Virginia Tech!

-- Show proof of having sufficient funds to cover all educational and living expenses for the first year; one or a combination of documents in the list below is accepted as proof:
+- Show proof of having sufficient funds to cover all educational and living expenses for the first year.

 - Be in legal status, eligible for transfer, if already in the U.S. Submit transfer information form signed by current international student advisor.

-Be sure to pay the SEVIS I-901 fee at least three days before you go for your visa appointment.
+Pay the SEVIS I-901 fee at least three days before your visa appointment.
 Failure to do so will result in a denial of your visa application.
 You can pay the fee online.
 If you do not have a credit card, there are instructions for processing by mail or through Western Union.
 Review our guidelines.

-Please remember that new international students cannot enter the US more than 30 days before the Program Start Date on the I-20 or DS-2019 form.
-This is immigration law.
-You need to make your travel plans based on this restriction.
+New international students cannot enter the US more than 30 days before the Program Start Date on the I-20 or DS-2019 form.
+Please make your travel plans based on this restriction.

 Students who do not purchase Aetna insurance must complete the Alternative Insurance Compliance Form, have it endorsed by their insurance provider and submit it to the Student Medical Insurance Office.
-Failure to provide proof of sufficient insurance coverage may result in the blocking of your records for registration, transfer or other academic actions.
-Additional details may be found on the Insurance Requirements for International Students web page.
+Failure to provide proof of sufficient insurance coverage may result in the blocking of your student records.
+See Insurance Requirements for International Students for more information.